alex-trapp/scAge/README.md

 described in Figure 2 of our manuscript. <br>
 Required data to run these example scripts is provided:
 * Raw .cov files of single-cell methylomes are located in `sc_data_raw`
-* Processed binary methylation matrices are located in `sc_data_processed`
+* Processed binary methylation matrices (produced by running `process_coverage` on raw .cov.gz files) are located in `sc_data_processed`
 * Raw bulk data for liver used to construct reference models is located in `bulk`
-* Processed reference matrix for liver is located in `train`
+* Processed reference matrix (produced by running `construct_reference` on raw bulk DNAm data) for liver is located in `train`

-The functions driving scAge are explained and documented below.
-Default values for parameters are shows (i.e. `cores = 30`)
+The functions driving scAge are explained and documented below, as well as deeply documented in the source code of scAge.py. <br>
+Default values for parameters in all functions are shown (i.e. `n_cores = 30`).
+The best values for some parameters (`cores`, `chunksize`) will depend on your hardware specifications.

 ## Training
 CpG-specific linear models are first calculated using a reference bulk methylation matrix, which may contain some missing values.
-From our findings, using single tissue or single cell-type datasets is preferred to improve prediction accuracy, although multi-tissue datasets may also be used for training.
+From our findings so far, using single tissue or single cell-type datasets is preferred to improve prediction accuracy, although multi-tissue datasets may also be used for training.

-I provide a pre-computed training reference dataset for C57BL/6J mice livers inside of the `train` directory, and I will add more shortly.
+I provide a pre-computed training reference dataset for C57BL/6J mice livers inside of the `train` directory, and I will add other tissues shortly.

 In order to train a custom set of linear models from a given DNAm matrix, run: